 There are various policies regarding final examinations which are paraphrased below.

-The following final examination policies are taken largely from General Information, chapter 4 (other sources are cited):
+The following final examination policies are taken largely from General Information:

 - The final examinations for each semester are scheduled by the registrar.
-Classes that meet at the same time during a semester also have a common examination time (as given in the index of final exam times above).
+Classes that meet at the same time during a semester also have a common examination time (as given in the index of final exam times).

 - Special notes for summer: There are no designated no-class days in the summer session.

 - In summer, classes for nine-week and whole-session courses will not meet on final exam days for first-term courses.
 However, classes for second-term and whole-session courses will meet on final exam days for nine-week courses.
 When a conflict between a scheduled final exam and a class occurs, the student should consult the course instructor(s), department chair, and/or dean of the college.

 - "No-class" days and final examination periods are listed in the official University calendar, which has been approved by the faculty, the administration, and the Board of Regents.
-No member of the faculty has the right to alter the calendar without the consent of all those who had approved it (Policy Memorandum 3.201).
+No member of the faculty has the right to alter the calendar without the consent of all those who had approved it.